AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    * **Manager nominated:**&nbsp;Only managers can nominate these courses.
 A learner cannot enroll to these types of courses.
    * **Manager approved:**&nbsp;Managers approve these courses.
 Learners can sign up for these courses, but they are not enrolled directly to these types of courses without Manager’s approval.
 A notification request is sent to Managers when learners sign up for these types of courses.
 Upon Manager approval, these courses are listed as enrolled for learners.
    * **Self-enrolled:**&nbsp;Learners can directly enroll themselves to these types of courses.

+1. Choose if you want to set a price for your course or make it free.
+If you want to make the course paid, choose the option **Paid**, and specify a price.
+The price then appears on the Course card and the Coure overview page for a learner.

+   **NOTE:** This is only enabled when Adobe Commerce connector is configured.

 1. If you want to provide the ability for learners to unenroll themselves from your course, enable the check-box&nbsp;**Learners can unenroll themselves**.
 1. Select the pre-requisite courses that must be completed before taking up your course.
 Click the Courses field and choose from the list of courses.